 - Pacing strategies, which involve alternating the intake of food and drink

-- Oral/motor treatment to stimulate jaw and pharyngeal muscles
+- Oral and motor treatment to stimulate the jaw and pharyngeal muscles

 - The creation of prosthetics to reform malformed jaw or palate structures

-As a last resort, feeding tubes are sometimes used to inject sustenance directly into the digestive tract.
-It’s up to the SLP to determine whether or not this sometimes-traumatic step has to be undertaken.
+- As a last resort, feeding tubes are sometimes used to inject sustenance directly into the digestive tract

-A career in healthcare services provides a very different setting than the one that most SLPs find themselves working in, but it can be an excellent fit for those who are able to think on their feet and problem-solve collaboratively.
+A career as a medical speech pathologist can be an excellent fit for those who can think on their feet and problem-solve collaboratively.
 There’s rarely a dull moment with frequent patient turnover and new cases every day.

 2020 US Bureau of Labor Statistics salary figures for SLPs represent national data not school specific information.
 Conditions in your area may vary.
 Data accessed August 2021.